trailofbits/manticore/README.md

 ## Installation

-Make sure that Z3 Theorum Prover is installed and available on your path.
+Make sure that Z3 Theorem Prover is installed and available on your path.
 On Ubuntu, this is as simple as `sudo apt-get install z3`.
+Then download the Manticore source, and `cd` to the project root.

 Option 1: Perform a user install.